• Skip to primary navigation

 Don't they look like flowers?

-Bittersweet vine is great for making wreaths, and since it's a vine, its easy to wind around itself.
-Do this right away so you don't lose too many berries, or the yellow shell in the process.
+Bittersweet vine is great for making wreaths since it's a woody vine.
+Just remove the shriveled leaves and wind the stems around together in a wreath shape.
+Do this right away so you don't lose too many berries or the yellow shell in the process.

 About Patti Estep